orionrobots/orionrobots.github.io/content/wiki/building_a_battle_robot.md

 Unless you are an elite, bachelor (I mean single, not having a degree although that might help too) engineer with huge amounts of time and money on your hands, you are simply not likely to have the resources to build a serious robot alone.
 Very few, if any of the battling robots were built solo.
 Your first step is to find a likely team of builders.
-Social media like Discord, Facebook and twitter are good places to reach out and build a team.
+Social media like Discord, Facebook and LinkedIn are good places to reach out and build a team.

 A team could simply be some school friends, your local neighbourhood engineers, a biker club or an after school club.
 I am sure if you ask around a bit you can find someone interested.